Shekhar-Ujjwal/Fractured-media/README.md

 ## Overview
 This repository contains research code for computing **stiffness coefficients in fractured media** from **fracture parameters and background elastic parameters**.
 The formulation is based on the **linear slip theory**.
+The scripts were originally written in MATLAB and later transformed to Python codes.
+Both versions for different fractured-anisotropic media are available.

-The code is intended for **research and educational purposes** and is under active development.
+The codes are intended for **research and educational purposes** and is under active development.

 ---